Nice Face

 "Nice Face" is the first episode of the BBC America television show Killing Eve.
 It aired on 8 April 2018 in the United States and 15 September 2018 in the United Kingdom.

 The episode introduces the main characters as well as the complex relationship of Eve Polastri and Villanelle through dialogue and a brief interaction.
-It follows both Eve Polastri (Sandra Oh) and Villanelle (Jodie Comer) following the assassination of a diplomat in Vienna — a crime that Villanelle committed and that Eve is tasked to solve.
+It follows both Eve Polastri (Sandra Oh) and Villanelle (Jodie Comer) following the assassination of a diplomat in Vienna — a crime that Villanelle committed and Eve is tasked to solve.